Code of Conduct

 4. Maintain a professional level of communication within the society

-- Members must accept committee or majority decisions and go through the appropriate channels of objection if disagreeing.
-That does not include excessive lobbying of committee or collective members in private, undermining decisions made in public with consultation.
+• Members must accept committee or majority decisions and go through the appropriate channels of objection if they disagree.
+That does not include excessive lobbying of committees or collective members in private, undermining decisions made in public with consultation.
 Social media is an inappropriate platform for airing personal grievances.
-If those objections are overruled by the committee, the decision should be accepted.
+If the committee overrules those objections, the decision should be accepted.
 We are a democratic society.

-- Negative communication attempting to coerce or persuade people into a desired outcome is not part of the culture of our group, so resist the temptation to send negative or abusive comments to members who disagree with you.
+• Negative communication attempting to coerce or persuade people into a desired outcome is not part of the culture of our group, so resist the temptation to send harmful or abusive comments to members who disagree with you.
 It is a form of bullying.

 The process with breaches of the Society’s Rules & Code of Conduct

-- The complaint must be in writing, addressed to the TSF Secretary and be received within a week following the alleged incident.
+• The complaint must be in writing, addressed to the TSF Secretary, and received within a week following the alleged incident.
 The complaint must be in writing, addressed to the TSF Administrator and be received within a month following the alleged incident.

-- The Executive Committee will consider the alleged breach and all of the information available.
-The Executive Committee will convene within a fortnight of the complaint being lodged.
-All necessary parties will be advised of the decision verbally and in writing within three weeks of the complaint.
+• The Executive Committee will consider the alleged breach and all available information.
+It will convene within a fortnight of the complaint being lodged.
+Within three weeks of the protest, all necessary parties will be advised of the decision verbally and in writing.

-- The Executive committee will establish appropriate penalties for breaches, eg: stand down from the Society for a certain length of time, or termination of membership.
+• The Executive Committee will establish appropriate penalties for breaches, such as a certain length of time off from the Society or termination of membership.

 Termination of Membership